xcrossRaj/Project-1/README.md

 Language Used: Python

-Libraries Used: pandas, numpy, seaborn, XGBoost, scikit-learn
+Libraries Used: pandas, numpy, matplotlib, seaborn, XGBoost, scikit-learn

 My Learnings from this project-
 - Structuring a project